 Ethnocentric Example – Nissan

-The ethnocentric approach of Nissan was quite visible in its initial years as the cars and trucks exported to the USA were difficult to start during the cold winter months.
-In Japan, the car owners would cover their cars with hoods or blankets during winters and expected American’s to do the same.
+Nissan’s ethnocentric approach was quite visible in its initial years, as the cars and trucks exported to the USA were difficult to start during the cold winter months.
+In Japan, car owners would cover their cars with hoods or blankets during winter and expect Americans to do the same.

 Regiocentric Example – McDonald’s

-In the country of India, McDonald’s’ serves the burgers without pork and beef keeping in mind the religious sentiments of the local citizens
+In the country of India, McDonald’s’ serves burgers without pork and beef, keeping in mind the religious sentiments of the local citizens

 Example of Geocentric Orientation of the EPRG Framework :

-M TV caters to the local taste of India, China, and South Korea with the company broadcasting channels with Hindi Pop in India and Chinese music in China.
+M TV caters to the local tastes of India, China, and South Korea, broadcasting channels with Hindi Pop in India and Chinese music in China.

 McDonald’s offers beer in Germany and wine in France